Microsoft Booking Alternatives

 Doodle was founded in 2007 with a simple question: when?

 That is, when is everybody free for a meeting?
 As such, it’s a simple yet powerful scheduling tool that has excellent team scheduling features.
 It offers three types of scheduling in general: a booking page, 1:1 meetings, and group polls.
 Doodle also integrates with many popular online tools, such as Zoom, Google Meet, Outlook, Teams, and Zapier.
 When it comes to booking pages, Doodle comes with all the bells and whistles, such as:

-- Custom availability
+- Custom meeting times

 - Meeting buffers

 - A limit to the maximum number of bookings per day

 - Automatic appointment reminders to participants

 Doodle’s most powerful feature is its easy-to-use group polls, which make it ideal for internal team meetings (rather than scheduling with external clients or leads).